 For over 45 years, Betty Bumpers’ legacy of empowering people to address community problems through volunteerism has withstood the test of time.
 While the Office’s name has frequently changed throughout the years, the original mission of the Volunteer ACTION Program endures: Arkansas will call upon its citizens, organizations, and institutions to work together to create a better state.
 With the heart and vision of First Lady Bumpers as an example of the generosity and selflessness that continues to define Arkansans, her legacy reminds us that the power for positive change is found within the individuals that make up communities, and the communities that make up our state.
 If one person can leave a legacy that continues to shape a state over the course of decades, Betty Bumpers’ life leaves us with a poignant question: what will you and I, as individuals, do to reach beyond ourselves and carry on the legacy of volunteerism for future generations?

 25 Amazing Ways National Service has Made an Impact

-This year marks 25 years since AmeriCorps and Senior Corps came together under one umbrella agency, the Corporation for National and Community Service.
+2019 marked 25 years since AmeriCorps and Senior Corps came together under one umbrella agency, the Corporation for National and Community Service.

 To kick off the celebration, AmeriCorps hand-picked amazing moments and photos that capture the impact of national service.
-Check them out and share their story on social media.